stepthom/lucene-lda/README.md

-lucene-lda was originally developed as part of a research project that compared the performance of the Vector Space Model (VSM), which is Lucene's default IR model, with the performace of LDA.
+lucene-lda was originally developed as part of a research project that compared the performance of the Vector Space Model (VSM), which is Lucene's default IR model, with the performance of LDA.
 The context was bug localization, where the goal is to determine the similarity between bug reports and source code files.
 However, lucene-lda is general enough that other contexts can be considered: as long as there are (a) input documents to be searched and (b) queries to be executed.